-Reconstructing work Bookmark has been added
+Reconstructing work has been saved

 Automation, artificial intelligence, and the essential role of humans